 He was known for growing large watermelons.
 When he discovered that his steps were getting shorter, he desired having Reather nearby at all times.
 When his health shifted again, he drove to work one last day!
 The Postal Workers kindly announced that he was retired and could go back home.
 He announced to the family that he had done something wrong.
 Coy was united in Holy Matrimony to Reather Mae Crawford.
 After Reather bought her first car, Coy dropped the Mae.
 His wife became Reather Livingston.
 Their home was blessed with children, grand-children, great-grandchildren and concerned family coming and going for meals and sweet tea.
 His son-in-law Ronald, impressed him by keeping up the farm.
 Stepdaughter Carolyn married Ernest Holloway (NJ).
 Daughter Geraldine married Ronald Dixon.
 Cleve* married Darlene Hall (SC).
 Cleve and Darlene gave him two grandchildren, Kristen and Ryan.
 Geraldine shared Jason and Jamison.
 Carolyn shared Pia (SC).
 Lastly, in McLeod Seacoast, December 30th-Jan 10th he took his final lap.
 His sisters-in-law Luetta C. Gerald and Mamie Crawford were constant companions as we struggled to let go and let God have his way.
 On Sunday the 12th God instructed Geraldine to write Southern Medical Associates, Monday the 13th, Dr. Mills had a reality conversation with Reather.
 Daddy will be remembered like that energizing bunny.
 “Work for the night is coming.”

-To plant a tree in memory of Brother Coy Cleveland Livingston, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Brother Coy Cleveland Livingston, please visit our floral store.